sam210723/wavebin/README.md

 ### Export to PulseView
 [PulseView](https://sigrok.org/wiki/PulseView) by [sigrok](https://sigrok.org) is a logic analysis tool typically used with hardware logic analyser devices.
 It is capable of decoding many serial and parallel protocols with its built-in decoders.

-Below is a 115200bd UART waveform captured on a **DSO-X 1102G**, loaded in to **wavebin** with [clipping](#clipping) enabled to create a clean digital waveform, exported to PulseView and decoded using the PulseView UART protocol decoder.
+Below is a 115200bd UART waveform captured on a **DSO-X 1102G**, loaded into **wavebin** with [clipping](#clipping) enabled to create a clean digital waveform, exported to PulseView and decoded using the PulseView UART protocol decoder.

 ![](https://raw.githubusercontent.com/sam210723/wavebin/master/screenshots/pulseview.png)